 Fiesta de San Anton – According to the traditions, the priest blesses horses, mules – yes, all animals after the fair.
-The city’s villagers go marching behind the effigies of local saints.
+The villagers go marching behind the effigies of local saints.
 It will be held on the weekend closest to January 17th.

-Carnival – In mid February.
+Carnival – In mid-February.

 Easter – March / April with various shows and festivities.

 Townfestival – During the first week of August.
 Usually lasts for 3 days.
 A well-known group plays and there is also flamenco and disco and asmall market and a lot of competitions, by horse and by bike.
 It all ends with a huge free paella for the whole village.

 Market day in Sedella – Monday, this is a very small market, with few stalls.

-The church San Andrés – From the XVI century.
+Church of San Andrés – From the XVI century.

-Dining places in Sedella and Salares
+Dining places in Sedella

+C / Villa del Castillo 24.
 Tel: +34 952 508 851.

-Restaurante Lorena – Best in town
+Restaurante Lorena – Best in village.

-C / Villa del Castillo, 20.
-Tel: 952 508 850.
+C / Villa del Castillo 20.
+Tel: +34 952 508 850.